|Biology of Cell Interactions - CNRS URA 2582|

 Receptor dynamics and intracellular traffic

-Membrane receptors bind their ligand, are endocytosed, and sorted towards degradation or recycling.
+Membrane receptors bind their ligands, are endocytosed, and sorted towards degradation or recycling.
 Endocytosis modulates the expression of membrane components and their signaling activity.

 Receptor-mediated endocytosis through clathrin-coated pits has been by far the most thoroughly investigated.
-However, other internalization pathways exist, and we have shown that γc, a member of the type I cytokine receptor family, is internalized by a clathrin-independent pathway.
+However, other internalization pathways exist, and we have shown that two members of the type I cytokine receptor family, the interleukin-2 receptor β and the common cytokine receptor γc, are internalized by a clathrin-independent pathway.
 We are investigating the molecular machinery underlying this process.
-Recent results show that small GTPases, RhoA and Rac1, or the large GTPase dynamin and its partner, cortactin, are involved, providing cross-talk between endocytosis, signal transduction and the actin network.
+Recent results show that the GTPases RhoA, Rac1 and dynamin are required for this pathway, as well as partners of these factors, the kinases Pak1, Pak2 and cortactin, thereby providing cross-talk between endocytosis, signal transduction and the actin network.

 Interactions between Chlamydia and the host

 Chlamydiae species pathogenic to humans, mainly Chlamydia trachomatis and Chlamydia pneumoniae, cause a number of diseases, including trachoma, pelvic inflammatory disease and pneumonia.
-We analyze the mechanisms used by the bacteria to enter cells and utilized by them to sustain their growth.
+We analyze the mechanisms used by the bacteria to enter cells and to sustain their growth.

 Throughout their cycle in the host cell, chlamydiae remain in a membrane-bound compartment called an inclusion.
 Both the bacteria and the host cell contribute to the lipid and protein composition of the inclusion membrane.
 We have shown that chlamydiae use a type III secretion mechanism to deliver proteins into this membrane and into the cell cytosol.
-We have identified twenty-four new proteins that are secreted by this mechanism.
+We have identified about thirty proteins that are secreted by this mechanism.
 These proteins are very likely to be important in Chlamydia pathogenicity and most of our research is dedicated to understanding their function during infection.
 Some recent work has focused on the interactions between bacterial proteins anchored in the inclusion membrane and host proteins specialized in membrane compartment recognition and fusion, the SNARE proteins.
+We have shown that some inclusion proteins possess SNARE domains that interact with SNARE proteins of the host, recruiting several intracellular compartments to the inclusion membrane.
+This study demonstrates for the first time mimicry of the SNARE domain by a bacterium

 If you have problems with this Web page, please write to email@example.com